|

 each side through the open pine-barren, firing

-mostly over the heads of
+into our ranks, but mostly over the heads of

 the men.
 My soldiers in turn fired rapidly,--too